gligoran/mvcopenid/SwitchToEFCTP4.markdown

 `The model backing the 'UserContext' context has changed since the database was created.
 Either manually delete/update the database, or call Database.SetInitializer with an IDatabaseInitializer instance.
 For example, the RecreateDatabaseIfModelChanges strategy will automatically delete and recreate the database, and optionally seed it with new data.`

 To fix this we must allow EFCTP4 to rebuild out database model.
 You'll achieve this by opening the Global.asax.cs file located at the root of the project.
-At the top of the `Application_Start()` function you see a line of code commented out:
+At the top you'll see a commented out `using` statement.
+Uncomment that.
+A bit lower, at the top of the `Application_Start()` function you see another line of code commented out:

 `//Database.SetInitializer<UserContext>(new RecreateDatabaseIfModelChanges<UserContext>());`